 £340m is being invested in the railway in the Liverpool City Region

-Upgrades to Liverpool Lime Street, the Halton Curve project and new Maghull North station are a few of the vital schemes that form part of a £340m railway investment in the Liverpool City Region.
+Upgrades to Liverpool Lime Street, the Halton Curve project and new Maghull North station are a few of the vital schemes that form part of a £340m railway investment in the Liverpool City Region by the end of 2019.
 This work also sits within the wider Great North Rail Project to transform rail travel for customers across the North of England.

 Merseyrail platform upgrades

-A programme of upgrades to almost 100 platforms and track remodelling at 58 stations across the Merseyrail network is taking place between October 2018 and June 2019.
+A programme of upgrades to almost 100 platforms and track remodelling at 58 stations continues across the Merseyrail network.

 Arriving in 2020, the trains will be safer, faster, modern and able to carry more people.